jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/1_Chap/2_Loadcase/2_Curv_Applied.typ

 These can be found upon careful examination of the results from @Liu2019. @fig_33 shows that the bending moment curves, regardless of fill medium and pressure, have similar curvature values for a certain range.
 Through this, a critical curvature could be defined, up to which the bending moment is independent of fill medium and pressure. @fig_34 shows two possible critical values for curvature.

-//TODO replace image, get the vertical lines shorted, such that they do not exceed the area of the actual image
 #figure(
   image("../../../../1_Data/2_Figs/0_Content/1_Chap/2_Loadcases/2_Curv_Application/0_Critical_Curv.png",
   width: 67%),